Women's Gravel Cycling Camp

 • 4 full-day rides plus options for arrival/departure day rides

-• Curated and vetted routes that include rich route details; GPX files; pre-ride briefings
+• Curated routes that include rich route details; GPX files; pre-ride briefings

-• Five dinners; all breakfasts; four ride lunches; Skratch Labs ride nutrition
+• Four dinners; all breakfasts; four ride lunches; Skratch Labs ride nutrition

 • Mechanical support (including bike build and breakdown)